kathyychenn/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](bug519(2).png)

-The reason why uri1 was included as the link and not uri3 is because the provided implementation of the getLinks method accounts for nested parentheses but does not accounts for nested brackets.
-Therefore, to fix the bug there we need to write a method similar to `closeParen` which was used to determine the index of closeParen in the instance of nested parentheses.
+The reason why uri1 was included as the link and not uri3 is because the provided implementation of the getLinks method account for nested parentheses but does not accounts for nested brackets.
+Therefore, to fix the bug we need to write a method similar to `closeParen` which was used to determine the index of closeParen in the instance of nested parentheses.
 As shown by the photo, the nextCloseBracket index is set to the first occurence of a close bracket without checking to see how many open brackets came before it.